JonathanWilbur/asn1-d/README.md

 - [ ] Build Scripts
   - [ ] Add `chmod +x` to the build scripts for all executables
   - [ ] Create dynamically-linked libraries as well
+- [ ] Libraries (Intended to split off into independent modules once I figure out good packaging, distribution, and build processes for them)
+  - [ ] `cli` (An alternative to `std.getopt`.
+See note below.)
+  - [ ] `teletex`
+  - [ ] `videotex`
+  - [ ] `bin2text`
+    - [ ] `Base2`
+    - [ ] `Base8`
+    - [ ] `Base10`?
+    - [ ] `Base16`
+    - [ ] `Base64`

+Note:

+I tried to make command-line tools with `std.getopt`, but I ran into a problem:
+`std.getopt` does not execute the callbacks associated with options in the order that they are received.
+In other words, when calling `encode-ber -n -o 1.2.3.4 -n`, The encoded output will contain two adjacent `NULL`s, then an `OBJECT IDENTIFIER`, rather than a `NULL`, `OBJECT IDENTIFIER`, then `NULL` in that exact order.

+Even though the command-line utility really should not be used for serious, ongoing production use, I cannot rightfully release it with such a subtle, yet fatal, idiosyncrasy.
+Somebody would surely employ it in a production environment without knowing this nuance and end up shooting themselves in the foot.

+With that said, I am going to have to create my own command-line options module, which I may break off into a separate library at some point.

 ### 1.0.0 Release